1eemur/eesti-keelt/README.md

 - FAQ Regarding the Estonian Language

 ## Known Issues:
-- Anchor Tags Are Slightly Misaligned When Viewing the Site on Mobile Devices
+- Anchor tags are slightly misaligned when viewing the site on mobile devices
-- The Header Image File isn't Properly Compressed and Slows Loading Times Slightly
+- The header image file isn't properly compressed and slows loading times slightly
+- Need to add image caching
+- Image elements missing explicit width and height
+- Using PNG instead of WebP/AVIF for image files
+- Heading elements are not in descending order (h3.px-3, h3.text-center.fw-bold, h5.text-uppercase)
+- Estonian Flag image aspect ratio is slightly distorted

 ## Additions:
 This site was created out of an abundance of notes I gathered during my time studying Estonian over the last year, but it is by no means an exhaustive list.
 I have no affiliation with any of the resources or coupons included.
 If you have any additional resources, links, or ideas, please feel free to reach out via Discord.
 I have my handle listed below.